 The Services provided shall be in strict conformity with the Specifications and with such instructions as shall from time to time be given by DOC and mutual agreement between the Parties.
 If the instructions and Specifications contained in this Contract, all Written Authorizations, and all exhibits and attachments hereto and thereto are not sufficiently clear to permit Contractor to proceed with installing or providing the Services, DOC will, either upon its own motion or upon request from Contractor, furnish additional instructions, together with such additional Specifications as may be necessary.
 When Contractor makes such request, it must be made in ample time to permit the preparation of the instructions and Specifications before the information is required by Contractor to meet the implementation schedule.
-Such additional instructions and Specifications shall be consistent with this Contract, all Written Authorizations, and all exhibits and attachments hereto and thereto, and shall have the same force and effect as if contained in this Contract, all Written Authorizations, and all exhibits and attachments hereto and thereto.
+Such additional instructions, and all exhibits and attachments hereto and thereto, and shall have the same force and effect as if contained in this Contract, all Written Authorizations, and all exhibits and attachments hereto.